MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 ## Run Build Insights

 On a project of your choosing, and using the **Debug** build options set in the previous section, run Build Insights by choosing from the main menu **Build** > **Run Build Insights on Selection** > **Rebuild**.
-We choose **Rebuild** instead of **Build** to measure the build time for the entire project and not for just the few files may be dirty right now.
+Choose **Rebuild** instead of **Build** to measure the build time for the entire project and not for just the few files may be dirty right now.

 :::image type="content" source="./media/build-insights-rebuild-project.png" alt-text="Screenshot of the main menu with Run Build Insights on Selection > Rebuild selected.":::

 When the build finishes, an Event Trace Log (ETL) file opens.
-It's saved in the folder pointed to by the `TEMP` environment variable.
+It's saved in the folder pointed to by the Windows `TEMP` environment variable.
 The generated name is based on the collection time.

 ## Included Files view